lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 The dabbawalas work mainly in Mumbai.
 Every day they deliver lunches to people's offices.
 But they are not like Just Eat, or Deliveroo, or any of the new gig economy services.
-They deliver each lunch freshly made from people's *homes*.
+Firstly, they've been delivering since 1890.
+Secondly, they deliver each lunch freshly made from people's *homes*.
 They are a distribution system that takes a freshly made lunch from your house to your desk.
 The lunches are stored in Tiffin Boxes.
 The Tiffin Boxes are passed form one dabbawala to another.
-Some are on trains and some are on bicycles.
+Some dabbawallas are on trains and some are on bicycles and some are on foot.
 Eventually a fresh lunch from your home arrives at your desk.
 After you are finished, the dabbawalas take your Tiffin Box back home for you.
+So they also manage a reverse-supply chain.
 The magic of supply chain is in the links that makes this happen.

 Because Narayan worked in California and I worked in Cambridge.
 We